 Great Women of Science: Gerty Cori, First American Woman to Win Nobel Prize in Science

-There are over 38 million people with diabetes in the US.
-They owe their treatment to the pioneering work of Gerty Cori and her husband Carl.
-Although strongly admonished that she was impeding her husband’s career, her joint involvement was critical to their co-discovery: the Cori cycle of sugar metabolism for which they won the Nobel Prize in Medicine.
-And in the laboratory they shared for 30 years, they mentored scores of important scientists, producing six Nobel Prize winners!
+There are over 38 million people with diabetes in the U.S. They owe their treatment to the pioneering work of Gerty Cori, and her husband.
+Although strongly admonished that she was impeding her husband’s career, Cori's joint involvement was critical to their co-discovery: the Cori cycle of sugar metabolism, for which they won the Nobel Prize in Medicine.
+And in the laboratory they shared for 30 years, the duo mentored scores of important scientists, producing six Nobel Prize winners.

 Even as Marie Curie and her husband Pierre and their daughter Irène and her husband Frederic Joliot-Curie were awarded joint Nobel Prizes, Gerty and Carl Cori were discouraged from working together.
 Maybe it was something about the different cultures in which they worked – the Curies were in Europe; the Cories were in America.
 Told in no uncertain terms that it was “un-American for a husband and wife to work together,” this did not stop them and for over 30 years they collaborated, sharing the Nobel prize in medicine in 1947.